-6. §13.63(1)(a).
+- 25. § 13.685(7).
+This provision requires the Commission to provide information to legislative clerks related to lobbying.
+All required information is publicly available on the Commission's Eye on Lobbying website.
+This provision was enacted prior to the creation of the lobbying website.
+Commission staff and the Legislative Chief Clerks agree that this provision is unnecessary and could be removed.
+The State Legislature could consider eliminating this unnecessary provision. - 26. § 13.63(1)(a).
 This section lists the information a lobbyist must provide when applying for a license.
-The Ethic Commission requests that the Legislature add a requirement for lobbyist applicant to provide on their application their personal address, in order to facilitate more accurate auditing of prohibited personal contributions by lobbyists under Wis.
-Stat. § 13.625(1m), as well as adding that personal address to information not available for public inspection under Wis.
-Stat. § 19.55(2)(d).
+The Ethic Commission requests that the Legislature add a provision for a lobbyist applicant to voluntarily provide on their application their personal address, in order to facilitate more accurate auditing of prohibited personal contributions by lobbyists under WIS.
+STAT. § 13.625(1m), as well as adding that personal address to information not available for public inspection under WIS.
+STAT. § 19.55(2)(d).